Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Cross-platform Perl based R function to create Excel 2003 (XLS) and Excel 2007 (XLSX) files from one or more data frames.
 Each data frame will be written to a separate named worksheet in the Excel spreadsheet.
 The worksheet name will be the name of the data frame it contains or can be specified by the user.

-rio — by Chung-hong Chan, 9 months ago
+rio — by Chung-hong Chan, a year ago

 A Swiss-Army Knife for Data I/O